WilliamKluge/CMPT120-Project/README.md

 The player starts in the middle of Nowhere, a foggy forest landscape with a few structures surrounds them.
 Using their environment and wit they need to find their way back to somewhere before it is to late.

+## Dependencies
+* Pygame
+  * Installation instructions are platform specific - see
+  <a href="http://www.pygame.org/wiki/GettingStarted#Pygame Installation">their website</a> for details.

 ## Project Structure
 * <b>EntityFramework</b><br>
   Contains code related to constructing the